shyamsingh19/hotel-feedback-api/README.md

 * Feedbacks are grouped by theme

-* Each group is summarized using GPT via a prompt like:
+* Each group is summarized using Gemini via a prompt like:

   > “Summarize the following guest feedback about **Staff & Service**...”